diagrid-labs/dapr-pluggable-component-supabase/README.md

     dapr run --app-id myapp --dapr-http-port 3500
     ```

-2. Set a new state using a REST client:
+    *Expected output:*

+    The output should contain an INFO message that the pluggable-supabase component is loaded:

     ```bash
+    INFO[0000] component loaded. name: pluggable-supabase, type: state.supabase/v1
+    ```

+    The log should end with:

+    ```bash
+    ℹ️  Dapr sidecar is up and running.
+    ✅  You're up and running!
+Dapr logs will appear here.
+    ```

+2. Set a new state by making a POST request:

+    ```bash
     curl --request POST --url http://localhost:3500/v1.0/state/pluggable-supabase --header 'content-type: application/json' --data '[{"key": "key1","value": "This is stored in Supabase!"}]'
     ```

+    *Expected output:*
+    ```http
+    HTTP 204 No Content
+    ```

-3. Retrieve the new state using a REST client:
+3. Retrieve the new state using a GET request:

     ```bash
     curl --request GET --url http://localhost:3500/v1.0/state/pluggable-supabase/key1
+    ```

+    *Expected output:*
+    ```http
+    HTTP 200 OK

+    "This is stored in Supabase!"
     ```

     Or have a look in the Supabase dashboard to see the new state record.